archeopternix/crudgen/README.md

       password    password field added to an entity phone       phone field added to an entity text        text field added to an entity

+### generate command group
+Generates part or the full application, means there will be all necessary files created (copy or by template execution)

+    Usage:
+      crudgen generate [flags]
+      crudgen generate [command]

+    Available Commands:
+      all         generates the full application
+      core        generates the core components
+      model       generates the model structs
+      repository  repository for data storage
+      view        view components will be generated

+## run
+The application will be generated (generate all) and the main() will be executed.
+If there is a webserver needed the option flag port could be used.

+    Usage:
+      crudgen run [flags]

+    Flags:
+      -h, --help         help for run
+          --port int16   Port to be used by webserver (default 8080)

 ### Adding an entity
 An entity will be added to the configuration.
 The default type is a